narahub123/react-firebase-chat/README.md

 - auto scrollbar : understand how to handle overflow

 ### React Chat Component Design

 - styling

 ### React.js How to Add Emoji?
 (React Emoji Picker)

 - Learn how to use emoji picker
 - how to handle dynamic argument in set function of useState

 ### Chat Messages Design

 ### Chat Detail Component Design

 ### React Auto-Scroll using useRef Hook

+- auto scrolling : scrollIntoView()

 ### React Login Page Design